Thursday May 12th:

-Thursday May 9th: The First Horse Inspection, or trot up, is where the Judges for the class and a Veterinarian assess the horse’s fitness to compete in the Event.
+- Horse Inspection: 8am – approximately 10.30am.
+The First Horse Inspection, or trot up, is where the Judges for the class and a Veterinarian assess the horse’s fitness to compete in the Event.
 The trot up is done in hand with horse and rider immaculately turned out.
 It is a great place to get a close look at the competition horses and for photographs to be taken, especially when the horse is at the trot so riders can show the athletic nature of their horse.

-Friday May 10th starting from 8am – approximately 4.30pm.
+- Dressage for 2*A, 3* and 4* commencing from 8.30am – approximately 4.30pm.
 At CCI4* level the test is judged by three international judges, placed at different vantage points, who are looking for balance, rhythm and suppleness and most importantly, obedience of the horse and its harmony with the rider.

-Saturday May 11th, from 8:45am – approx 4:30: Cross Country Day two of the three day event consists of the challenge of the Cross Country test, where a course of natural obstacles has to be jumped – again inside an optimum time.
+- Cross Country for 95, 105 & 1* commencing at approximately 1pm – 3.30pm: the second phase is the challenge of the Cross Country test, where a course of natural obstacles has to be jumped – again inside an optimum time.
 Being over the time, stopping at or running out the side of obstacles incurs penalties.
 If a horse or rider falls in the National Championship classes, they are not allowed to continue on.
-The main class, the CCI4*-L starts at approximately 1pm.

-Sunday May 12th – Final Horse Inspection & Show Jumping
+Sunday May 10th – Final Horse Inspection & Show Jumping

 Mounted prize giving presentations will run throughout the day.